Get the emotional support you need

 Most groups meet 1 or 2 times a month for 60-90 minutes, and provide a combination of education and emotional support.
 Technology-assisted groups (groups via phone or internet) usually meet more often but for less time.

-A typical group starts a leader(s) introducing him or herself and making announcements, and the members introducing themselves however they are comfortable doing so.
+A typical group starts with a facilitator(s) introducing him or herself and making announcements, and the members introducing themselves however they are comfortable doing so.
 A group may then follow-up with issues from the previous meeting, answer questions, provide educational information, or allow an open format for member discussion.
-Groups conclude in a variety of ways that vary from a deep breathing exercise or the leader providing handouts on topics discussed in the meeting to the telling of a ‘joke of the month’ or a ten minute coffee break for members to chat informally.
+Groups conclude in a variety of ways that vary from a deep breathing exercise or the facilitator providing handouts on topics discussed in the meeting to the telling of a ‘joke of the month’ or a ten minute coffee break for members to chat informally.

 Why should someone attend a group?